-I went through infertility before I became a mother.
-Infertility is often a profound rollercoaster of hope, grief, loneliness and helplessness that overwhelms many who are struggling to have children.
+I went through fertility issues before I became a mother.
+Fertility issues are often a profound rollercoaster of hope, grief, loneliness and helplessness that overwhelms many who are struggling to have children.

 If you know a friend or family member struggling – chances are you do as 1 in 6 couples in Canada face infertility – you might be wondering how you can show your support.
 I have come up with 8 tips that I found especially helpful during this difficult time: